Chernobylite Review: Stalking Simulator

 The interpersonal dynamics can also be frustrating in that if you upset any party member too much, they will ditch you, seemingly without any other way to retain them.
 This can force your hand when making major decisions in the story's branching plot.
 If you're on thin ice with one character, but their mission request goes against what you feel is right, you'll be forced to do their bidding or say goodbye.

-To be fair, it's a thin line to tread between realistically balancing your allies and this system which becomes unwieldy in the late-game, and the game does employ an innovative system that allows you to alter any decision made in your past whenever you die, essentially loading a saved game you didn't actually earn.
+To be fair, it's a thin line to tread between realistically balancing your allies and this system that becomes unwieldy in the late-game, and the game does employ an innovative system that allows you to alter any decision made in your past whenever you die, essentially loading a saved game you didn't actually earn.

 Still, that's more of a fun experiment in narrative disentanglement.
 It doesn't feel earned or satisfying when you rewrite history in this way, just interesting on a mechanical level.